 Every year, TV makers engage in a game of one-upmanship and try to create the perfect TV.
 The quest for the perfect picture is now focused on HDR, which promises to deliver more realistic colors and shades to create a true cinematic experience at home.
-HDR is still an unsettled technology, so to sort out what it means to shoppers now, here are all the answers you need to know before you buy.
+HDR is still a nascent technology, so to sort out what it means to shoppers now, here are all the answers you need to know before you buy.

-What does HDR stand for?
+What does "HDR" stand for?

 Will I notice a difference when watching HDR content?